-The Invisible Guest (Contratiempo) is a suspense mystery from Spain.
+The Invisible Guest (Contratiempo) is a Spanish language suspense mystery on Netflix.
 It’s full of twists and turns and keeps the viewer working at the puzzle until the end.

 From director Oriol Paulo, the film is designed to keep the truth hidden.
 It mostly does that well, although near the end the veil hiding the truth wears thin.

 The story begins with two lovers, both married to others.
 They get involved in a car accident on a remote road.
 They are Adrián (Mario Casas) and Laura (Bárbara Lennie).
 It was an accident and not the fault of either driver.

 A young man dies in the other car.
 Rather than report it and have their affair disclosed, they try to hide what happened.
 Adrián takes off with the other car to somehow dispose of the car and the body.